The Met Office has issued four yellow warnings for snow and ice this week, and has predicted up to 4 inches of snowfall on higher ground.

-Whether you’re driving across the country or just to the nearest airport, bear the following advice in mind.
+Whether you’re driving across the country or just to the nearest airport, bear the following 25 tips in mind.

 Before You Set Off